nxrighthere/ENet-CSharp/README.md

 Building
 --------
 To build a native library, you will need [CMake](https://cmake.org/download/) with GNU Make or Visual Studio.
-You can always just grab the compiled binaries from the release section.
+You can always just grab compiled binaries from the release section.

 Usage
 --------